music dictionary : Ad - Ad

 a due violino(Italian) for two violins

-a due voci(Italian) for two voices, für zwei Stimmen (German), zweistimmig (German), à deux voix (French)
+a due voci(Italian) for two voices, für zwei Stimmen (German), zweistimmig (German), à deux voix (French), a dos voces (Spanish)

 a due volte(Italian) twice, zweimal (German)